 The duration of menopausal symptoms varies considerably between women.
 On average, symptoms last for around two years.
 Some women pass through the menopause without noticing any symptoms, while others report severe symptoms.

-HRT delivery methods and regimens
+MHT delivery methods and regimens

-HRT (be it oestrogen by itself or with progesterone) may be available in the following ways:
+MHT (be it oestrogen by itself or with progesterone) may be available in the following ways:

 - Tablets taken by mouth

 - Vaginal creams, pessaries or rings

 Not all delivery methods will be appropriate for all women.
 This should be discussed with the doctor or specialist who is prescribing the therapy.
 Different regimens of MHT work in different ways and produce different effects.
 Some regimens mimic the menstrual cycle, so that monthly bleeding occurs.
 Continuous combined oestrogen and progesterone leads to an absence of periods in most women.

 Women who have had a hysterectomy

 are likely to be prescribed oestrogen alone.
 Women who have a uterus are more likely to be prescribed a regimen that includes progesterone.
 This is to protect against cancer of the endometrium (the lining of the uterus).